"You are what you eat" said a wise old man,

 - Some opposers of GMO food fear this is true whenever food includes "mutations" (or even "DNA").
 Mutations happen spontaneously in all living organisms, allowing for such things as natural evolution.
 There could be a infinitisimally small chance that not all the vectors used for transgenic modification were integrated into the nuclei of the GMO, but the stomach produces enzymes that break down DNA.

-- Eating too many carrots, or anything else with beta-carotene, can cause your skin cells to absorb the pigment, causing you to turn carrot-coloured.
+- Eating too many carrots, or anything else with beta-carotene, can cause your body to dump the pigment into your skin cells rather than metabolise it into Vitamin A (which is seriously poisonous in excessive amounts), making you carrot-coloured.
 Drinkers of Sunny Delight have also suffered this.